reoseah/catwalks-incorporated/docs/about.md

 Use our Adjustable Wrench® tool to adjust orientation.

-Available in Industrial Metal and Dandelion Yellow variants.
+Currently available in Industrial Metal, Dandelion Yellow and Rose Red variants.

 #### Caged Industrial Ladder